marco-ht/push_swap/README.md

 ### Running checker

-If you have implemented the bonus checker, you can validate a sequence of operations as follows:
+Using the bonus checker, you can validate a sequence of operations as follows:

 ```sh
 ./checker 3 2 1 0